zachhannum/the-word-of-iron/manuscript/chapter_2.md

 "My hearing is quite good," Sev said.
 "There are three humans near the river.
 Conversing, but I cannot make out what they are saying.
 Their accents are strange."

-"Kadorans." *Shit*.
+"Antuzans." *Shit*.
 Why was his luck always so poor?
 He was afraid that this would happen.
 He always hated what came next.
 "It has to be."

 Marcus motioned for them to crouch down.
 They huddled in the brush, and he could see their hesitation.

 "Can we sneak past them?
 Use the river to mask our sounds?"
 Rykker had dimmed his engine as soon as Sev spoke, but there was still enough light for Marcus to see the doubt flash across his face.
 He'd probably never been in a fight.
 Not like this, anyway, where the other side just wanted to put you back into the dirt.

 "We can't.
 It's too risky.
-If the Kadorans find out what's out here..."
+If the Antuzans find out what's out here..."
 He shook his head.
 "No, there's only one way this ends."

 He looked at his new companions as the doubt across their faces solidified into resolute masks.
 They had no choice but to fight.
 Marcus watched as they readied themselves.
 A crossbow appeared in Rykker's hands.
 Viggo hefted his hammer, giving it a quick twirl.
 Sev simply stood, warhammer still grasped in one hand.

 On Marcus' command, they crept forward, towards the river.
 Rykker and Sev moved around to set up a flanking position parallel with the beach.
 Marcus and Viggo approached head on.
 As they got closer, Marcus finally heard the voices.
-Their rough accents confirmed his suspicions that they were Kadorans.
+Their rough accents confirmed his suspicions that they were Antuzans.
 Raucous voices carried over the rushing of the river.
 The four of them stalked all the way up to the edge of the riverbank, just out of view.

 Peering through the bushes, he saw a meager campsite.
 Three soldiers were clustered around a lively fire, which was their only source of light.
 A blackened pot hung from a spit over the flames, and the smell of strong spices wafted through the air.
 They were laughing loudly.